Gary Howell (Michigan politician)

-Gary Howell is a Republican member of the Michigan House of Representatives who has represented Lapeer County since 2016.
+Gary Howell is a Republican politician who was a member of the Michigan House of Representatives representing Lapeer County from 2016 to 2023.

 Prior to his election to the House, Howell was the chairman of the Lapeer County Road Commission and president of the Lapeer Intermediate School District board.

 Howell won a special election to succeed Todd Courser who resigned from the House after a scandal.